garywong-bc/nrm-baserow/README.md

 1. Close the backend private port.
 Traffic through the private port is currently failing.
 2. Deployment across namespaces has not been verified.
 3. Backend ALLOWED_HOSTS are not being updated.
-A workaround uses the ALLOWED_HOSTS_FIX in backend.build.yml.
+A workaround uses the ALLOWED_HOSTS_FIX variable in backend.build.yml.
 4. Use more secure passwords.
 The database is currently using `baserow` for the username, password and db name.
 5. mjml has not been tested.
 6. OpenShift Overview Panel does not usually link to the web-frontend.
 7. Backend liveness probe is causing restarts.
 It has temporarily been commented out.
+8. Backend and web-frontend are using :latest tags.
+Please specify a stable release number for production.
-8. There's always something else!
+9. There's always something else!